DeWvanAxel/thesis/README.md

 9. Written introduction
 10. classified handfull of data within test set of openraadsinformatie

+# Finished at 30-4
+1. Loading in enough data from 2000 untill now.

 # Short term goals
-1. Loading in enough data, preferably from 2000 untill now.
-9000 is just not enough.
 2. Retraining of all baselines with parameter optimalization
 3. Retraining of CNN's without parameter optimalization
 4. Writing literature review and methodology